gravitee-lab/GraviteeCiCdOrchestrator/std-ops/deployment/cci-pipeline-defs/dev-repos/README.md

 * Execute the below commands, to :
   * consolidate the set of all Gravitee.io dev repos to which the pipeline defintion must be deployed (this will just generate files, used in the next operation)
   * execute the deployment the pipeline defintion
-  * and create a Github Deploy Key for each Gravitee.io dev repos Circle CI Project
+  * and create a Github Deploy Key for each Gravitee.io dev repos Circle CI Project :  these deploy Keys are used in Circle CI Pipeline to `git clone` over ssh.

 ```bash
 export A_FOLDER_OF_UR_CHOICE=~/gravitee-orchestra-std-ops